mrds90/PdM_TPFinal/README.md

 make download
 ```
 ## Hardware Setup
-This proyect use de CH1 of de Analgog inputs.
+This proyect use the CH1 of the Analgog inputs.
 An easy way to test this firmware is with the hardware setup of the following picture:
   ![alt text](https://github.com/mrds90/PdM_TPFinal/blob/main/docs/HardwareSetup.png?raw=true)
 ## Help